 Using spices and herbs is a fast method to add flavor to the healthy meals you are assembling for senior citizens that have Alzheimer’ disease.
 Spices such as cumin and curry are strong in both taste and smell, and as a bonus, offer wonderful health benefits.
 The same holds true for herbs.
 Rosemary, lavender and mint all come with their own strong flavors, smells and benefits.

 Cinnamon has the highest antioxidant value of any spice.
 It has been shown to reduce inflammation and lower blood sugar and blood triglyceride levels.
 A large number of caregivers use cinnamon to cook delicious meals for senior citizens to alleviate nausea and to increase sensitivity to insulin.
-Including cinnamon in your diet is an effortless way to burn a small amount of fat.
+Including cinnamon in your diet for Alzheimer’s is an effortless way to burn a small amount of fat.
 It provides manganese, iron and calcium.
 Its antimicrobial properties can help extend the life of foods.

 Basil has anti-inflammatory and antiviral properties and can help prevent osteoarthritis.
 It has been used in digestive disorders and is being studied for its anti-cancer properties.
 Though commonly used in Italian cooking, Basil is a versatile herb that can be added to practically anything.
 Fresh is always best, but dried is okay too as long as it is freshly dried.